chrisdevisser/schluOS/libcpp/README.md

 - New libraries (e.g., concepts) are placed directly into `std` and into the main include directory and header files within rather than an `experimental` subdirectory and namespace.

 - Templates outside of type_traits are powered by concepts.

+- Customization points such as std::swap do ADL according to [Eric Niebler's work](http://ericniebler.com/2014/10/21/customization-point-design-in-c11-and-beyond/).